2028 Los Angeles County elections

-The 2028 Los Angeles County elections are scheduled to held on November 7, 2028, in Los Angeles County, California, with nonpartisan blanket primary elections for certain offices being held on June 6.
+The 2028 Los Angeles County elections are scheduled to be held on November 7, 2028, in Los Angeles County, California, with nonpartisan primary elections for certain offices being held on June 6.
 Three of the five seats of the Board of Supervisors are up for election, as well as two of the countywide elected officials, the District Attorney and the County Executive.
-In addition, retention elections will be held for the Superior Court.
+In addition, elections will be held for the Superior Court.

 County Executive

-Following the approval of Measure G by county voters in 2024, there will be a new office of County Executive will be elected for the first time in 2028.
+Following the approval of Measure G by county voters in 2024, there will be a new office of County Executive to be elected for the first time in 2028.
 The new County Executive will be elected countywide to a four-year term, and will assume the role of elected leader of the county government from the Chair of the Board of Supervisors.

 The Los Angeles County Executive will be the second directly-elected executive of a county government in California after the Mayor of San Francisco, who has held the leadership of San Francisco County since consolidation in 1856.
 In addition, the County Executive will become the directly-elected executive of the most populous county-level government in the United States.
+Finally, the County Executive will become the fourth county-wide elected official in Los Angeles County, alongside the Sheriff, the District Attorney and the County Assessor.